namantam1/x86-assembly/x86_64/README.md

 |   long int    |    Quad word    |   q    |      8       |
 |    char *     |    Quad word    |   q    |      8       |

+**The transition to 64-bit should go smoothly if you have a solid understanding of 32-bit assembly.
+For more information, please click on the first two references listed below.**

 # References

 - [Notes on x86-64 programming](https://www.lri.fr/~filliatr/ens/compil/x86-64.pdf)